avrilmaomao/lunakeeper/README.md

 ## Requirements
 - the monitored item can send HTTP **GET** requests at a regular interval
-- the monitored item has an internet connection or can reach the Luna server
+- the monitored item can reach the Luna server
+- the Luna server has Internet access
+-
 ## Develop and Deploy
 Luna is developed using [Django](https://www.djangoproject.com/), the development and deployment process is just like normal Django apps.
 However,there are a few things that need to be taken special care of.
 #### 1.Settings for different environments